linux-integrity/ima-doc/event-log-format.rst

 IMA Event Log
 ===================================

-The IMA Measurement Event Log is also known as the IMA measurement list.
+The IMA-Measurement Event Log is also known as the IMA measurement list.

 IMA Log Verification